 I retire to my room in search of air conditioning and ice.
 The hotel staff are incredibly friendly and helpful here too.
 There are only two hotels in town and it’s good to be back in Asia.
 The buffet is a delicious fusion of noodles, sushi, local fish and marinated beef.

 I’m delighted to report that Brunei isn’t boring at all.
+(Read more about Brunei, The Land of Unexpected Treasures here).
 It’s astonishingly welcoming and pleasantly interesting.
 But it is very small and very hot…

 Next stop Bangkok